t4d-gmbh/ci-cd-workflows/source/content/embrace_automation/feature_branch_automated.md

 {% if slide %}- **{% else %}#### {% endif %}Test the development branch{% if slide %}**{% endif %}
 {% if page %}

-You can setup tests to be triggered on all branches except the `main` branch or for any push event to a branch with an open Merge/Pull Request.
+You can set up tests to be triggered on all branches except the `main` branch or for any push event to a branch with an open Merge/Pull Request.
 By doing this, you can ensure that issues in the development branch are spotted early on.

 {% endif %}